Yandex Cloud

 6. Under Network settings:

-• In the Subnet field, select the network and subnet to connect your VM to.
-If the required network or subnet is not there, create it.
+• In the Subnet field, select the network and subnet to which you want to connect your VM.
+If the network or subnet you need does not exist yet, create it.

-• Under Public IP address, leave Auto to assign a random external IP address to your VM from the Yandex Cloud pool.
-Alternatively, select a static address from the list if you reserved one.
+• In the Public IP address field, select a static IP address from the list, or leave Auto to assign your VM a random external IP address from the Yandex Cloud pool.

 7. Under Access, select SSH key and specify the VM access credentials:

-• Under Login, enter a username.
-Do not use root or any other reserved names.
-To perform operations requiring root privileges, use the sudo command.
+• In the Login field, enter the username.
+Do not use root or other reserved usernames.
+For operations requiring root privileges, use the sudo command.

 • In the SSH key field, select the SSH key saved in your organization user profile.